COMP3021-2025Spring/comp3021-2025spring-classroom-pa3-starter/README.md

 | parallel     | 3001          | 4.15  |
 | threadpool   | 2736          | 4.55  |

+⚠️ Again, the scale might be affected by the # of CPU cores, the scale score will be evaluated on the same 8-core machine ⚠️

 ### Bonus

 Implement the [CONCURRENT](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Collector.Characteristics.html#CONCURRENT)
 characteristics for `generateProfileParallel`.
 You need to convert the `accumulateSessionToProfile` method to a thread-safe version since the `CONCURRENT` character will process the accumulator using multi-threads.
+Specifically, since the
+`JSONObject` is not thread-safe ([it uses HashMap rather than ConcurrentHashMap](https://github.com/stleary/JSON-java/blob/master/src/main/java/org/json/JSONObject.java#L165), you have to resolve the write conflicts when accumulating and combining the profile.

 ## Project Structure